pkiel/notebook/_posts/2023-09-15-seawaterChemistryCalculations.md

 # Overview

-Carbonate chemistry and dissolved oxygen are important water chemistry parameters on the coral reef, influenced by biotic and abiotic factors alike.
-We will learn how to measure and calculate a suite of parameters that impact coral growth, health, and are impacted by climate change.
+Carbonate chemistry and dissolved oxygen are important parameters that capture the main processes occuring on coral reefs, including net productivity and net calcification.
+We will learn how to measure and calculate a suite of parameters that impact coral growth and health and characterize climate change.

 # General Background